Brad Friedel: Liverpool

 Friedel completed a transfer to Liverpool, worth £1.7 million, in 1997.
 On December 23, 1997, Liverpool gained a work permit for Friedel on appeal after the first request was denied.
 He made his debut against Aston Villa on February 28, 1998.
 While Friedel had some initial success with the Reds, he soon had a difficult time, managing just over 30 games in almost three years, including two appearances in the UEFA Cup, as he sat behind first David James and later Sander Westerveld.

+Having not played for over a year due to competition from Westerveld and Pegguy Arphexad, Friedel's work permit at Liverpool expired in 2000.

 Blackburn Rovers

-Friedel was signed to Blackburn Rovers by Graeme Souness on a free transfer in November 2000 after a work permit was secured.
-Joining during Rovers' promotion-winning 2000–01 season, Friedel's consistently-assured performances helped ensure Blackburn's return to the Premiership and then consolidate their top division status in the following seasons.

-Friedel's memorable performances for Blackburn include playing against Tottenham Hotspur in the League Cup Final in early 2002, when he was named Man of the Match as he helped Rovers lift the cup.
-In a 2–1 win over Arsenal at Highbury, Friedel made several immense saves and was only beaten by a deflected free kick.
-A stunning performance away at Southampton prompted Gordon Strachan to liken him to Superman: "Friedel must have got changed in a telephone box.
-I wouldn't be surprised if when he takes his shirt off there's a blue jersey with an 'S' on underneath it."
+On November 7, 2000 Friedel was signed to Blackburn Rovers by his former Galatasaray manager Graeme Souness, on a free transfer.
+He made his debut in the Football League First Division on November 18 in a 1–0 home win over Wolverhampton Wanderers, in which he made a close-range save from Tony Dinning.
+His team ended the 2000–01 season with promotion, ending a two-year spell outside the Premier League.

+Freidel was named man of the match as Blackburn beat the odds to win the 2002 Football League Cup final on February 24, 2–1 against Tottenham Hotspur.
+He and goalscorer Andy Cole were singled out for praise by Souness after the match.

 At the end of the 2002–03 season, Friedel's 15 clean sheets earned him Blackburn's Player of the Year award, as well as selection to the Premiership Starting XI.
 On February 21, 2004, in an away game against Charlton Athletic, Friedel scored a goal from open play in the 90th minute, from a corner kick.
 Friedel's goal equalized the game at 2–2, but seconds later Charlton scored again through Claus Jensen, and went on to win the match 3–2.
 He became just the second goalkeeper in Premier League history (excluding own goals) to score, after Peter Schmeichel for Aston Villa in 2001.

-Friedel extended his contract with Blackburn Rovers on April 14, 2006, stating his love for the club as a reason.
-Two years later, on February 5, 2008, he again signed an extension to his Rovers contract, stating that, "I am delighted to have extended the agreement.
+Friedel signed new contracts in September 2005, April 2007 and February 2008, stating on the last occasion that, "I am delighted to have extended the agreement.
 It was not a difficult decision to make.
 Blackburn Rovers is home to me.
 This is my club and I have a special affinity with it."
 He would, however, leave the club at the end of that season to join Aston Villa, just two league appearances short of Terry Gennoe's club record of 289 for a goalkeeper.

 In February 2019 he was one of the first seven players to be inducted into the club's Hall of Fame.